- November 21, 1943

 Jacques Laffite’s Formula 1 career was long and relatively successful.
 With a count of six Grand Prix wins, all with Ligier team, he was a first Frenchman who won the Grand Prix race driving a completely French car.

-He was born in Paris, on 21st of November, 1943 and started his racing career quite late.
+He was born in Paris, on November 21, 1943 and started his racing career quite late.
 Laffite worked as a mechanic and when he was in his late twenties, he has started to drive in smaller racing series.
 The success was quick, and Jacques won the 1972 French Formula Renault championship title.
 The following year he moved to Formula 3, and took the championship with ease.

 In 1974, Jacques Laffite debuted in both Formula 2 and Formula 1, what was usual for that time.
 With March team, he won one race in Formula 2 and later in the season got a chance to test himself in Formula 1, at the German Grand Prix with Iso Marlboro team, managed by Frank Williams.
 He stayed with Williams for another season and finished as a runner-up at Nurburgring.
 But Williams was in big financial difficulties and by the end of the season Laffite without a seat in Formula 1.
 Luckily, he was still active in Formula 2 where he became European champion.
 At the same time, the Frenchman helped Alfa Romeo win a World championship title for Makes, driving alongside Derek Bell, Arturo Merzario, and Henri Pescarolo.